Frank0415/FTW/Readme.md

 ## Secure Shell

 Using the Secure Shell (SSH) protocol, you can connect and authenticate to remote servers and services.
-With SSH keys, you can connect to FOCS git server easily and securely.
+With SSH keys, you can connect to git server easily and securely.
 This tutorial will help you generate your own SSH key.
 To learn more about SSH authentication, refer to [About SSH](https://help.github.com/en/github/authenticating-to-github/about-ssh).

 ### Step 1: Preparation